tszwinglitw/5004-TeamActivities/Module07/README.md

 * [Student.java](Student.java) - Example of a record class
 * [Person.java](Person.java) - Example of a record class

 👉🏽  Discussion - Take time to discuss and run the above classes.
-Additionally, we have added [GameData.java](GameBoard.java) as an example of implementing GameBoard as a record.
-For Record GameBoard as compared to Class GameBoard, there are some subtle differences that keep them from exactly equivalent.
+Additionally, we have added [BoardGame.java](BoardGame.java) as an example of implementing BoardGame as a record.
+For Record BoardGame as compared to Class BoardGame, there are some subtle differences that keep them from exactly equivalent.
 Can you uncover the difference?
-Maybe try modifying some of the values in the `main` in Record GameBoard to see the results.
+Maybe try modifying some of the values in the `main` in Record BoardGame to see the results.

 > [!TIP]